PeterXQC/3dprinting/index.md

 ## Continuous Improvement

 Like my printers, this website will always remain a work in progress.
 I continually update it as I experiment and learn new things.
-I am no expert in much of these topics, and your feedback and suggestions are always welcome!
+I am no expert in much of these topics, and your feedback and suggestions are always welcome.
+Remember,

+> "In the beginner's mind there are many possibilities, in the expert's mind there are few." – Shunryu Suzuki

 Happy printing!